Revitalizing Educational Game

 We transformed the progress bar into a Stars & Stripes Banner.

-The game instructs players to "time travel" to an election year.
 We designed a time machine which lets users select the year to vividly represent traveling back in time.

 We took inspiration from presidential election polls to visualize game performance.